top of page

 Mouse lung histopathology showing multifocal tumors under low magnification

-Histopathology (derived from the Greek histos for tissue) is a specialized branch of pathology.
-Unlike cytopathology, which examines loose cells, histopathology preserves the tissue architecture, allowing pathologists to see how cells interact with their surrounding environment.
+Histopathology is a specialized branch of pathology focused on the microscopic examination of tissue to identify disease-related changes.
+Unlike cytopathology, which examines individual or loose cells, histopathology preserves tissue architecture, allowing pathologists to evaluate how cells are organized within their surrounding environment.

 Histology vs. Histopathology: What’s the Difference?

-• Histology focuses on the normal microscopic anatomy of tissue.
-It provides the essential baseline for what "healthy" looks like.
+• Histology focuses on the normal microscopic anatomy of tissue and helps establish what healthy tissue looks like.

 Feature